DSC-IIITKota/Code-Katas/README.md

 ## Contributing

 This repository is contribution-friendly :smiley:.
 If you're an algorithms enthusiast and want to add or improve an algorithm your contribution is welcome!
-You can also contribute to improve the Readme.md
+You can also contribute to improve the *Readme.md* or *Wiki* of the repository.

 #### Adding a new algorithm